A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 2/README.md

 - New creatures are built using [Monster Builder](http://monster.pf2.tools/) and their JSON, PNG and PDF files are in a sub directory so that you can use or update them for your own campaign as required.
 In many instances there are several variants available.
 - If you find an issue, error, or omission, have a suggestion for improvement, or a better version of something, then create a pull request.
 This is a community project, and we welcome and rely on community contributions.

-## Index and status
-  - Part 1: Murder Most Foul
-  - Part 2: The Thing in the Attic
-  - Part 3: Walking Scarecrows
-  - Part 4: Misgivings
-  - Part 5: Chasing The Skinsaw
-  - Part 6: The Seven's Sawmill
-  - Part 7: Shadows of Time

 ## General TO DO
-  - XP validation
   - Treasure by level allocation

 ### Party Level and Target Allocation of Treasure